Child & Teen Therapy in Bentonville, AR

 How often does my child need to see their therapist?

-The frequency of therapy is determined by the treatment plan set for your teenager.
-After your child's intake session, you should have a good idea about how many sessions your teen will need in a week, and what type of therapy is best suited for their goals.
+The frequency of therapy is determined by the treatment plan set for your child.
+After your child's intake session, you should have a good idea about how many sessions they will need in a week, and what type of therapy is best suited for their goals.
 Regular attendance to counseling is encouraged, to help you child meet their therapeutic goals in a timely manner.

 How long will they have to be in therapy?